Multilevel Monte Carlo methods for the approximation of invariant measures of stochastic differential equations: Preliminaries

 Fix $T>0$ and consider the problem of approximating $\E[g(X_T)]$ where $X_T$ is a solution of the SDE \eqref{eq:langevin} and $g:\RR^d\rightarrow \RR$.
-A classical approach to this problem consists of constructing a biased (bias arise due to time-discretization) estimator of the form
+A classical approach to this problem consists of constructing a biased (bias arising due to time-discretisation) estimator of the form

-where $\{x_T^{M}\}$, is a discrete time approximation of \eqref{eq:langevin} over $[0,T]$ with $M$ number of time steps.
-A central limit theorem for the estimator \eqref{eq:MC} has been derived in \cite{MR1384358}, and it was shown its computational complexity is $\mathcal{O}(\varepsilon^{-3})$, for the root-mean-square error $\mathcal{O}(\varepsilon)$ (as opposed to $\mathcal{O}(\varepsilon^{-2})$ that can be obtained if we could sample $X_{T}$ without the bias).
-The recently developed Multilevel Monte Carlo approach allows recovering optimal complexity $\mathcal{O}(\varepsilon^{-2})$, despite the fact that the estimator used builds on biased samples.
+where $(x_T^{M})^{(i)}$ for $i = 1, \ldots , N$ are independent copies of the random variable $x_T^M$, with $\{ x_{kh}^M \}_{k=0}^{M}$ being a discrete time approximation of \eqref{eq:langevin} over $[0,T]$ with the discretisation parameter $h$ and with $M$ time steps, i.e., $Mh = T$.
+A central limit theorem for the estimator \eqref{eq:MC} has been derived in \cite{MR1384358}, and it was shown that its computational complexity is $\mathcal{O}(\varepsilon^{-3})$, for the root mean square error $\mathcal{O}(\varepsilon)$ (as opposed to $\mathcal{O}(\varepsilon^{-2})$ that can be obtained if we could sample $X_{T}$ without the bias).
+The recently developed MLMC approach allows recovering optimal complexity $\mathcal{O}(\varepsilon^{-2})$, despite the fact that the estimator used therein builds on biased samples.
 This is achieved by exploiting the following identity \cite{Giles2015Acta,MR2187308}